 In the talk we also touched on the idea of Benjamin Franklin as a “day designer”.
 One of our favourite historical “achievers”, Franklin was, as Wikipedia notes: “a leading author, printer, political theorist, politician, postmaster, scientist, musician, inventor, satirist, civic activist, statesman, and diplomat”.
 He invented bi-focal glasses, the lightning rod and a stove, held several political offices as well running a university and a fire department for good measure.

 As you can see from this diagram based on Franklin’s own, he put a great deal of thought into structuring his day, and there are some things he was doing that the evidence from neuroscience would support as good practice.
 For instance:

 - Chunking: Franklin divided his day into clear zones of activity.
 Reading and doing his account belonged in one section, while focused work took place in two four hour blocks, divided by a two-hour break.

 - Closing loops: One of the most charming and useful insights from his day planner was that he ended the day by “putting things in their places”.
-Time for tidying up and odd-jobs is really helpful, as when we notice things like mess, or a light bulb that needs changing, a door-ing that needs oiling it creates an “open loop” in our minds, and that loop carries a cognitive cost – we spend energy that could have been better spent on something else.
+Time for tidying up and odd-jobs is really helpful, as when we notice things like mess, or a light bulb that needs changing, it creates an “open loop” in our minds, and that loop carries a cognitive cost – we spend energy that could have been better spent on something else.